2020 Ford Explorer cop car revealed: Memorize these headlights

 Speeders and bad guys beware: There's a new cop car in town.

-Based on the 2020 Ford Explorer, which is set to make its formal debut next Wednesday, the Police Interceptor brings new technology and better fuel economy to the table for the men and women in blue.
+Based on the 2020 Ford Explorer, which will make its formal debut next Wednesday, the Police Interceptor brings new technology and better fuel economy to the men and women in blue.

 Police forces will have three powertrain options from which to choose.
 Base Interceptor Utilities are powered by a 3.3-liter hybrid powertrain that Ford says provides 41 percent better fuel economy than the current model equipped with the 3.7-liter V-6.
 A nonhybridized version of the 3.3 is also offered.
 Departments that want more power can choose a 3.0-liter twin-turbo V-6.
 All models feature a 10-speed automatic transmission and have all-wheel drive.